CodeInputCorp/cli/.github/CONTRIBUTING.md

 We welcome any kind of contributions.
 Whether you are reporting a bug, coding a feature or correcting a typo.
 Every effort counts; and all contributions are greatly appreaciated.

-Another great way to contribute is to actually use for your Open Source or Commercial projects.
+Another great way to contribute is to actually use codeinput for your Open Source or Commercial projects.
 If you do, make sure to open an issue with a link to your project.

 ### Testing Code